-Wonder if a Mekong Delta day tour worth it?
-Read it
+Wonder if a Mekong Delta day tour is worth it?
+Read this!

 Meet my Local Insider

 The Mekong Delta is certainly large enough to be its own country, making navigating the area an impossible endeavor to do alone.
 I wanted to travel conveniently, so I hired a tour guide.
 I did some research prior to venturing to Vietnam when I stumbled upon a rather helpful blog.
 It listed locations travelers could venture to in order to see where iconic Vietnam War photographs had been taken.
 The blog was managed by Inspitrip, a Saigon-based startup that pools local guides around the country available to hire and venture on tours with.